 Maybe it was the alcohol

 Although wine was most associated with protection against heart disease, a review published in the BMJ in 1996 cited four studies showing a similar association for beer, and four for spirits.
-The conclusion was that all alcoholic drinks were linked with some reduction in CHD, and that much of the benefit must come from the alcohol itself, rather than other components found in the different types of drink.
+The conclusion was that all alcoholic drinks were linked with some reduction in coronary heart disease, and that much of the benefit must come from the alcohol itself, rather than other components found in the different types of drink.

 One of the ways in which alcohol was thought to protect against coronary heart disease was by acting like ‘paint-stripper’ to dissolve away the cholesterol-laden plaques that build up on artery linings.
 Although a compelling story, the evidence showed just the opposite.
 When the coronary arteries of over 3000 people (aged 33-45 years) were assessed, the level of calcification (ie hardening) was 8% in teetotalers, 9% in those having 1 to 6 drinks per week, 13% in those having 7 to 13 drinks per week and as high as 19% in those having 14 or more drinks a week.